ccamacho1966/BlueCatPoSh/README.md

 ## Support

-I have a small team that assists me with the support of our tools and libraries.
+Its mostly just me, but I do have a small team that assists me with the support of tools and libraries that I can tap if the work is useful in our environment.
 Please feel free to log issues/bugs and feature requests.
 Code contributions are welcome as well.
-We'll respond as quickly as time permits.
+I'll respond as quickly as time permits.